tanfwong/rfsoc_notes/_sources/ch9/rfdc.md

   `eee4511c_vitis_platform`, it is set to $4.9152$ Gsps.
 The I-Q mixer in the data converter block performs frequency shifting.
-In `eee4511c_vitis_platform`, the I-Q mixer is configured to perform a frequency shift of -98 MHz, brining the real-valued bandpass (centered at 98 MHz) signal sampled by the ADC to a complex-valued baseband signal.
+In `eee4511c_vitis_platform`, the I-Q mixer is configured to perform a frequency shift of -98 MHz, bringing the real-valued bandpass (centered at 98 MHz) signal sampled by the ADC to a complex-valued baseband signal.
 The DDC in the data converter block allows us to decimate the ADC output in order to equivalently lower the sampling